mydnic/laravel-feedback-component/README.md

 Note that nothing in the code changed (still same namespace).
 Only the package name has changed.
 Namespace might changed later in a major release.

-You **must** change the package name in your composer.json file.
-Sorry about that.

 # Customizable Feedback Component for Laravel

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/mydnic/laravel-kustomer.svg)](https://packagist.org/packages/mydnic/laravel-kustomer)